violaou/happysweets/README.md

 # happysweets
+<happy_sweets.jpg></happy_sweets.jpg>

-landing page for Happy Sweets bakery, an exploration into React with interactive UI actions with Lottie animations.
+Landing page for Happy Sweets bakery, an exploration into React with interactive UI actions with Lottie animations.